awsdocs/aws-systems-manager-user-guide/doc_source/integration-ps-secretsmanager.md

 The following procedure describes how to reference a Secrets Manager secret by using Parameter Store APIs\.
 The procedure references other procedures in the *AWS Secrets Manager User Guide*\.

 **Note**
 Before you begin, verify that you have permission to reference Secrets Manager secrets in Parameter Store parameters\.
 If you have administrator privileges in Secrets Manager and Systems Manager, then you can reference or retrieve secrets by using Parameter Store APIs\.
 If you reference a Secrets Manager secret in a Parameter Store parameter, and you don't have permission to access that secret, then the reference fails\.
-For more information, see [Authentication and Access Control for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access.html) in the *AWS Secrets Manager User Guide*\.
+For more information, see [Authentication and access control for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access.html) in the *AWS Secrets Manager User Guide*\.

 **To reference a Secrets Manager secret by using Parameter Store**